 Frankl was born in Vienna on March 6, 1925.
 He studied medicine at the University of Vienna and later specialized in neurology and psychiatry, concentrating on the topics of depression and suicide.

-His early development was influenced by his contacts with Sigmund Freud and Alfred Adler, although he would later diverge from their teachings.
+His early learning was greatly influenced by contact with Sigmund Freud and Alfred Adler, although he would later diverge from their teachings.
 From 1933-1937 he headed the Selbstmörderpavillon, or "suicide pavilion", of the General Hospital in Vienna.
 There, he treated over 30,000 women prone to suicide.
-Yet, starting from the Nazi takeover of Austria in 1938, he was prohibited from treating "Aryan" patients due to his Jewish identity.
-In 1940, he began working at the Rothschild Hospital.
-This hospital was the only one in Vienna in which Jews were still admitted.
-Several times, his medical opinions saved patients from being euthanized via the Nazi euthanasia program.
+But with the Nazi takeover of Austria in 1938, he was prohibited from treating "Aryan" patients due to his Jewish identity.
+In 1940, he began working at the Rothschild Hospital, the only in Vienna to which Jews were still admitted.
+On several occasions, his medical opinions saved patients from being euthanized via the Nazi euthanasia program.

 On September 25, 1942 he, along with his wife, and his parents were deported to the Theresienstadt Ghetto where he established a special unit to help newcomers overcome shock and grief.
 On October 19, 1944, he was transported to Auschwitz concentration camp, where he was processed but then was moved to Türkheim, another Nazi concentration camp affiliated with Dachau.
 He spent 6 months and 2 days working as a slave-laborer there before being liberated.